callmeEthan/GameHUB2/README.md

 ## What's new?
 * Provide more control to gamepad.
-* This skin would include most of the functionality is previous version, while including new feature, new interface.
+* This skin would include most of the functionality in previous version, while including new feature and interface.
 * Now working as a dynamic system, allowing multiple layout, list and app in a single skin.

 ## Dynamic system